Minko82/xlerobot/README.md

 ### 4. Activating the Environment

-Every time you start the project, activate your environment:
+Every time you start the project, activate your environment!!!

 ```bash
 conda activate lerobot